bhanurayini/team-manager-1/artifacts/artifacts.md

 * training_date - Date of training session.

 ##Person Roles (person_roles)
 Join table for a person and their potential roles in a team and organization.
+Team roster can be pulled from this in SQL select statement.
 * roles_idroles - FK ID from Roles
 * person_idperson - FK ID from Person
 * organization_idorganization - FK ID from Organization